 Section 1.
-The Judicial power of this State [shall be] is vested in a court system, comprising a Supreme Court, a Court of Appeals, District Courts [,] and Justices of the Peace.
-The Legislature may also establish, as part of the system, Courts for municipal purposes only in incorporated cities and towns.
+The judicial power of this State [shall be] is vested in a court system, comprising a Supreme Court, a court of appeals, if established by the Legislature, district courts [.] and justices of the peace.
+The Legislature may also establish, as part of the system, courts for municipal purposes only in incorporated cities and towns.